 At 157.35 million hectares, India holds the second largest agricultural land in the world.
 With 20 agri-climatic regions, all 15 major climates in the world exist in India.
 India is the largest producer of spices, pulses, milk, tea, cashew and jute; and the second largest producer of wheat, rice, fruits and vegetables, sugarcane, cotton and oilseeds.
 Further, India is second in global production of fruits and vegetables, and is the largest producer of mango and banana.
 It also has the highest productivity of grapes in the world.

 Total food grains production in India reached an all-time high of 275.68 million tonnes (MT) in FY17 (as per 4th Advance Estimates).
-During 2017-18 crop year, food grain production is expected to reach a record 277.49 million tonnes.
 Rice and wheat production in the country stood at 110.15 MT and 98.38 MT, respectively as on FY17.
 Milk production was estimated at 165.4 million tonnes during FY17, while meat production was 7.4 million tonnes.
 India is among the 15 leading exporters of agricultural products in the world.
-Agricultural exports from India reached US$ 28.09 billion during April 2017-January 2018.
-The Government of India is aiming to achieve US$ 60 billion in agricultural exports by 2022.
+Agricultural exports from India reached US$ 24.66 billion during April-November 2017.

 The Government plans to revamp the old model Agriculture Produce Marketing Committee Act (APMC Act) and carve out the provisions on contract farming into a separate law to form a new Contract Farming Act.
 The Electronic National Agriculture Market (eNAM) was launched in April 2016 to create a unified national market for agricultural commodities by networking existing Agriculture Produce Marketing Committees (APMCs).